 Face pulls are the #1 exercise you should be adding to your programming right now to develop stronger and healthier shoulders.
-In fact I’d go so far as to say you can include them in pretty much every workout and every day of the week if you really wanted to.
+In fact, you can use them nearly every day of the week if you really wanted to.
 Some of my clients have felt the benefits when programming face pulls in this exact way.

 If you want proof try just a few sets of heavy face pulls at the start of every workout this week and see how you get on – guaranteed this time next week your shoulders would never have felt so great!
 Here are 10 face pull variations you can start using right way.

 One of the most common questions about face pulls is how high the cable should be in relation to your shoulders.
 Another important question is where you should pull towards.